LexiFramness/120-work/Final Project/readme.md

 I plan to spend 1-2 hours a day working on the project until it is completed.

 # Current Work
-I have already started looking into how to add music to a project.
+I have already started looking into how to add music/sound to a project.